MultiverseLearningProducts/swe/src/bootcamp/wk5/deployment.md

 [https://heroku.com/](https://id.heroku.com/login)

 You will need to add your ssh key to your heroku account settings:
+Heroku is a lot like using git.
+Heroku expects your project to be in version control.
+You'll end up being able to deploy new versions of your app as easily as you can push code to git. `git push heroku master` will package your code (into a "slug"), create the environment (with any addons you might have installed), then run your app in a micro lite virtual machine (or dyno).

 ## Install the Heroku CLI tool